-UNIVERSITY OF TORONTO DEPARTMENT OF POLITICAL SCIENCE POL 450/2316H WOMEN AND POLITICS, FALL 2016
+UNIVERSITY OF TORONTO DEPARTMENT OF POLITICAL SCIENCE POL 450/2316H WOMEN AND POLITICS, FALL 2018

-Instructor: Professor S. Bashevkin Office: Room E102, University College

-Telephone: 416 978-3289
+Instructor: Professor S. Bashevkin Office: Room E102, University College Telephone: 416 978-3289 E-mail: sbashevk@chass.utoronto.ca (please allow one full day for response time during the week during the academic term) Class meets: Wednesdays 2 to 4 pm Office hours: Mondays 1:15 to 2:15 pm or by appointment

-E-mail: sbashevk@chass.utoronto.ca

-Office hours: Mondays 1 to 2 pm or by appointment

-Themes: This course offers a seminar-based evaluation of women as foreign policy decision-makers in Western industrialized systems, notably with reference to (a) the use of force by female leaders in international politics; and (b) linkages between women elites and feminist activism at the global level.
-The course is designed to stimulate the preparation of high-quality student research papers.
+Themes: This course offers a seminar-based evaluation of women as foreign policy decision-makers in Western industrialized systems with established liberal democratic norms, notably with reference to (a) linkages between women elites and feminist activism at the global level and (b) the use of force by female leaders in international politics.
+The course is designed to stimulate the preparation of highquality student research papers about decision-makers in the US, Canada, Australia, New Zealand, Japan or countries of Western Europe.
 Given a highly structured emphasis on seminar participation and cross-fertilization across student projects, no other research or writing assignments will be admitted as substitutes for the course requirements outlined below.

 Course requirements: One two-hour seminar per week.
 Regular attendance and participation in the classroom as well as frequent one-on-one meetings with the course instructor are essential in order to fulfill the course requirements.
 No make-up seminars will be organized for students who miss class.
 Online communications alternatives will not be provided for seminar presentations or for seminar participation.
-Students are expected to present two seminars during fall term and to submit one draft and one final paper.
+Students are expected to present two seminars during the fall term and to submit one draft and one final paper.

 Seminar presentation schedule will be organized at the beginning of the term.
 Students are urged to prepare written comments on weekly readings as a basis for discussion, including when they are not scheduled to make a formal presentation.
 Presentations should focus on critical questions and integrative points linking the readings, not on descriptive summaries of texts.
 Responsibility for presentations rests with students; the instructor must be notified at least three hours before the start of class if for any reason you will not be making your presentation on the given materials at a specified class.
-Given enrolment numbers, there is no guarantee that missed seminar presentations will be rescheduled.
-All students will be required to make at least one seminar presentation on or before Nov.
-1, in order for the instructor to grade at least one significant piece of work before the drop deadline of Nov.
-7.
+Given enrolment pressures for seminar courses, there is no guarantee that missed presentations will be rescheduled.
+All students will be required to make at least one seminar presentation on or before Oct.
+31, in order for the instructor to grade at least one significant piece of work before the drop deadline of Nov.
+5.

 Grading scheme: No tests or exams.
-Emphasis is placed on insightful reading, weekly seminar participation, and well-developed research, writing and seminar presentation skills.
+Emphasis is placed on insightful reading that is communicated clearly via weekly seminar participation as well as strong research, writing and seminar presentation skills.
 Final mark is calculated as follows:

 Class participation 15% (based on quality of in-class engagement, not attendance)

 Presentations 30% (two each @ 15%)

-First draft paper 20%, due 15 November
+First draft paper 20%, due 14 November

-Final paper 35%, due 13 December
+Final paper 35%, due 12 December